-The ANZBGL Remuneration Policy ensures the design, monitoring, measurement and determination of remuneration outcomes occur with consideration against the risk management framework.
+The ANZBGL Performance and Remuneration Policy ensures the design, monitoring, measurement and determination of remuneration outcomes occur with consideration against the risk management framework.

-The design and operation of all variable remuneration plans are required to adhere to a set of policy principles and governance standards which require the approval of the Finance, Risk, and Talent and Culture functions.
+The design and operation of ANZ's variable remuneration plans are required to adhere to a set of policy principles and governance standards which require the approval of the Finance, Risk, and Talent and Culture functions.